Blog

 All these elements need to be in place to manage such a large influx of requests effectively.

 Typically, vendors do not provide a built-in history of webhooks.
-It falls on the TaskTango developer to keep track of webhook events.
-Without an inherent event history, crucial activities such as incident remediation or data loss recovery become significantly more challenging.
+It falls on the developer to keep track of webhook events.
+The lack of audit trails creates challenges in scenarios like:

 Applications are often forced to rely on the current state or a snapshot in time of the system to reason about certain behaviors.
 While this approach might suffice in most cases, debugging complex bugs introduced by the issues mentioned in the sections “Out-of-Order Updates” or “Dependent Updates” requires a detailed analysis or replay of every event that led to the current state.